esikm/Pillow/docs/reference/ImageFont.rst

                      .. versionadded:: 4.2.0

-    :return: An internal PIL storage memory instance as defined by the :py:mod:`PIL.Image.core` interface module.
+    :return: An internal PIL2 storage memory instance as defined by the :py:mod:`PIL2.Image.core` interface module.